 Keep up-to-date with the latest evidence based research and practice.
 This conference will cover essential content for frontline staff and managers in the AOD sector; sectors working with clients with AOD issues; researchers with an interest in community responses to AOD; policy makers and funders; and clients, consumers and carers.
 An exciting two days are in store!

 The keynote speakers have been announced.
-Click on the tab above
+Click on the tab above.

 We're currently developing content for the conference—this page will be continually updated.
-Check back to see the program highlights.

 Manuel Cardoso joins our expert panel to explore how we can break down the barriers our clients experience to access and engage in supportive treatment.
 Are clients being turned away for the very reasons they seek help?
 Where does human rights fit into this discussion?
 What can we do as a sector to ensure equity for our clients?